-I had a world changing meeting at Cracker Barrell this morning.
+I had a world changing meeting at Cracker Barrel this morning.
 I had the privilege to sit down with a young couple committed to reaching college students for Christ.
-Their story was like many other missionaries.
-God has called them to make a difference in a specific part of our world and they are in the process of raising their personal support.
-By that I mean, they are working full time in their ministry and are looking to identify potential financial backers who will give regularly to their ministry.
-And they were asking me and my family to pray about becoming a financial and prayer partner.
+Their story was like many other missionaries’.
+God has called them to make a difference in a specific part of our world, and they are in the process of working full time in their ministry and are looking to identify potential financial backers who will give regularly.
+They were asking me and my family to pray about becoming a financial and prayer partner.
 The answer is yes.
 It is always yes.
 Why would I say no to a missionary?
-Old kingdom guys like me are praying for young kingdom guys like them to take up the torch to do the work of the kingdom.
+Old kingdom guys like me are praying for young kingdom guys like them to take up the torch and do the work of Christ.

-Old kingdom guys like me are praying for young kingdom guys like them to take up the torch to do the work of the kingdom.
+Old kingdom guys like me are praying for young kingdom guys like them to take up the torch and do the work of Christ.

-Like every believer I have a pool of money that I give to kingdom causes (church, missions, community) every year.
-Ultimately, all this money is the Lord’s and I look to Him to help me direct it to the places He wants me to invest it.
-It is not a big pot of money but it is enough that I can afford to invest in a new ministry.
-At least a little bit.
-And the fact that someone would reach out to me and want to share their ministry with me might very well be an opportunity from the Lord for my family.
-And an opportunity to encourage one of God’s workers!
+Like many believers, I have a reserve of money that I give to kingdom causes (church, missions, community) every year.
+Ultimately, all of my money is the Lord’s, and I look to Him to help me direct my giving to the places He wants me to invest.
+Though it may not be a big pot of money by some standards, it is enough that I can invest some into a new ministry.
+The fact that someone would reach out to me and want to share their ministry with me might very well be an opportunity from the Lord!

-Even a household with the average American wage of $50,000 a year after taxes will have around $4000 a year to invest in Kingdom endeavors if they tithe (which by the way we think is a Biblical concept).
+Even a household with the average American wage should have around $4000 a year to invest in Kingdom endeavors if they tithe, which is a Biblical concept.

 $50,000 Annual Gross Income